-ZQN Celebrates Matariki and Welcomes Back Air New Zealand on the trans-Tasman
+ZQN celebrates Matariki and welcomes back Air New Zealand on trans-Tasman routes

 Today, Queenstown Airport welcomed the arrival of the first international Air New Zealand flights in almost a year.
 Flights NZ264 from Melbourne, and NZ260 from Brisbane touched down this afternoon.

 GM Corporate & Community Affairs Sara Irvine says it’s great to have our national carrier return to the trans-Tasman route on the same day Aotearoa New Zealand, celebrates Matariki.

 “To celebrate Matariki, Te iti o Tāhuna, Wakatipu High School’s Kapa Haka group, gave a beautiful Matariki performance at the airport this afternoon to mark the special day and welcome friends and whānau arriving from Australia on Air New Zealand’s first trans-Tasman flight in almost a year.”